Related Posts

 – Protection against oxidative stress: Oxidative stress, caused by an imbalance between reactive oxygen species (ROS) production and antioxidant defenses, contributes to muscle damage in muscular dystrophy.
 Peptide-based agents may possess antioxidant properties or enhance endogenous antioxidant systems to counteract oxidative stress.

 These mechanisms collectively contribute to the potential therapeutic effects of peptide-based agents in managing muscular dystrophy.
-By targeting specific pathways involved in disease progression, these agents hold promise as potential disease-modifying treatments.
+By targeting specific pathways involved in disease progression, these agents hold promise as possible disease-modifying treatments.

 Efficacy Studies: Assessing the Effectiveness of Peptide-Based Agents